Alexsa6ko94/local-aws-s3-example/README.md

 I prefer to keep my local development environment as close as possible to how it's going to work in production.
 I can't think of a better away to achieve that than putting a bunch of S3 servers inside my computer.

 ## What will be covered:
-This tutorial will cover setting up Localstack S3 and a simple python script to upload file to it.
+This tutorial will cover setting up Localstack["https://github.com/localstack/localstack"] S3 and a simple python script to upload file to it.
 Localstack allows you to emulate a number of AWS services on your computer, but we're just going to use S3 in this example.
 Also, Localstack isn't specific to Python - so even if you aren't working in Python, a good portion of this tutorial will still be relevant.
 This also covers a little bit about Docker.

 ## A few benefits of this approach are: